filekit-co/wikitoday-front/src/lib/data/2023-08-11/Review-The-Last-Voya/EN-US.md

 ---
-title: 'Review: ''''The Last Voyage of the Demeter'''' Fails to Deliver the Scares'
+title: 'Review: ''The Last Voyage of the Demeter'' Fails to Deliver the Scares'
-description: 'Universal''''s ''''The Last Voyage of the Demeter'''' falls short of expectations as a truly terrifying Dracula film.'
+description: 'Universal''s ''The Last Voyage of the Demeter'' falls short of expectations as a truly terrifying Dracula film.'
 category: 'Entertainment'
 keywords: 'The Last Voyage of the Demeter, Last Voyage of the Demeter'
 date: '2023-08-11'